 Nirona and Hodko’s craft centers are where we will visit today as we journey deep into the area north of Bhuj.

-VISIT NIRONA VILLAGE: This village is where “Rogan Art,’ the 300 year old Persian art has been performed up to today by Mr Gaffoor Khatri National Award winner.
-You will watch in awe as he demonstrates the science and art of making Rogan Art, which is created by using castor oil and natural colors with a classic variety of techniques and themes.
-The Khatri’s are the only family in India who carry out this age old art form.
+VISIT NIRONA VILLAGE: This village is where “Rogan Art,’ the 300-year-old Persian art, has been performed up to today by Mr. Gaffoor Khatri, a National Award winner.
+He will demonstrate the science and art of making Rogan Art, created by using castor oil and natural colors with a classic variety of techniques and themes.
+The Khatri’s are the only family in India who carry out this age-old art form.
 There is more to see in Nirona, as we visit the Lohar tribe to see copper bell making and the Vadhas tribe who are very skillful at changing simple pieces of wood into brightly colored household items.

 Bhuj, the old town, offers a diverse blend of historic buildings and bazaars with architectural designs dating as far back as the 17th century.
 Unfortunately, an earthquake in 2001 caused enormous destruction to some of these buildings.
 We will stop at Aina Mahal Palace which is now a museum popular for its Hall of Mirrors (Aina in Hindi means mirror).
 Here you will get to view the private collection of paintings belonging to the Maharaja; royal furniture, ivory work, textiles, arms, manuscripts and several other items worth seeing.